59 Simple Life Hacks for Dog Owners

 Over the years I’ve learned a lot about dogs.
 Some stuff was learned by reading & research, while other stuff was learned the the hard way – through trial & error.

-After cleaning up puke way too many times to count you start to understand what works and what doesn’t.
-Here’s my favorite doggie life hacks; a list of my favorite tips & tricks all dog owners should know.
+After cleaning up puke way too many times to count you start to understand what methods work and which ones don’t.
+From training tips to making the most out of play time, here’s a list of 59 life hacks for dog owners:

 Life Hacks For Dog Owners: Housekeeping & Cleaning Tips

 1. Use Covers to Keep Your Furniture Fur Free